 Addressing the conditions under which the European Union may incur non-contractual liability, the Court began by examining the allegedly unlawful conduct of the Council.
-In that regard, firstly, the Court observed that the imposition of the contested restrictive measures infringed the relevant provisions of Regulation No 961/2010 and Regulation No 267/2012, which contained provisions intended to protect the interests of the individuals concerned by limiting the cases of application, and the extent or degree, of the restrictive measures that may lawfully be imposed on those individuals.
+In that regard, first, the Court observed that the imposition of the contested restrictive measures infringed the relevant provisions of Regulation No 961/2010 and Regulation No 267/2012, which contained provisions intended to protect the interests of the individuals concerned by limiting the cases of application, and the extent or degree, of the restrictive measures that may lawfully be imposed on those individuals.
 Such provisions must therefore be considered to be rules of law intended to confer rights on individuals.
-Secondly, the Court recalled that the Council's obligation to substantiate the restrictive measures adopted arises from the requirement to observe the fundamental rights of the persons and entities concerned, and in particular their right to effective judicial protection, which implies that the Council does not enjoy any discretion in that regard.
-Thirdly, the Court observed that the rule requiring the Council to substantiate the restrictive measures adopted does not relate to a particularly complex situation and is clear and precise, so that it does not give rise to any difficulties as regards its application or interpretation.
-In the light of all of those factors, the Court considered that an administrative authority, exercising ordinary care and diligence, would, in the circumstances of the case in point, have realised, at the time when the first contested act was adopted, that the onus was upon it to gather the information or evidence substantiating the restrictive measures concerning the applicant in order to be able to establish, in the event of a challenge, that those measures were well founded by producing that information or evidence before the Courts of the European Union.
-Since it had not acted in that way, the Council incurred liability for a sufficiently serious breach of a rule of law intended to confer rights on individuals.
+Second, the Court recalled that the Council's obligation to substantiate the restrictive measures adopted arises from the requirement to observe the fundamental rights of the persons and entities concerned, and in particular their right to effective judicial protection, which implies that the Council does not enjoy any discretion in that regard.
+Third, the Court observed that the rule requiring the Council to substantiate the restrictive measures adopted does not relate to a particularly complex situation and is clear and precise, so that it does not give rise to any difficulties as regards its application or interpretation.
+In the light of all of those factors, the Court considered that an administrative authority, exercising ordinary care and diligence, would, in the circumstances of the case in point, have realised, at the time when the first contested act was adopted, that the onus was upon it to gather the information or evidence substantiating the restrictive measures